The Ri has been connecting people with science for over 200 years. This is now more important than ever before.

 We have big ambitions for the future and are always looking for people to help us create more opportunities for everyone to discover, discuss and critically examine science and the way it shapes our lives.

-Internships for PhD students
+About our internships for PhD students

 Who can apply for a PhD internship placement?